Personal tools

 Appeal to the Superintendent

-• The student/parent/legal guardian may appeal the decision of the hearing officer by providing a written notice to the superintendent’s designee at the Student, Parent, Employee Service Center within ten (10) school days after the decision has been made
+• The student/parent/legal guardian may appeal the decision of the hearing officer by providing a written notice to the superintendent’s designee at the Student, Parent/Legal Guardian, Employee Service Center within ten (10) school days after the decision has been made

-• The superintendent designee shall, within fifteen (15) working days after receipt of the appeal, review the record of the hearing and the decision in the case
+• The superintendent designee will, within fifteen (15) working days after receipt of the appeal, review the record of the hearing and the decision in the case

-• The designee shall then provide the parties, within ten (10) working days after the review is concluded, their decision affirming, overruling, or modifying the decision of the hearing officer
+• The designee will then provide the parties, within ten (10) working days after the review is concluded, their decision affirming, overruling, or modifying the decision of the hearing officer

 • The severity of any sanction may not be increased through the appeal review